YashAnalyst47/Ikea_Retail_Sales_Analysis--SQL/README.md

 ## Business Problems

 This project tackles the following business problems:
-`Find the average discount and total revenue generated for each subcategory across all stores.`
+1)`Find the average discount and total revenue generated for each subcategory across all stores.`

 ---